Physical characteristics of the Buddha: The 32 Signs of a Great Man

 The Buddha is traditionally regarded as having the Thirty-two Characteristics of a Great Man (Skt. mahāpuruṣa lakṣaṇa).
 These thirty-two characteristics are also regarded as being present in cakravartin kings as well.

 The Digha Nikaya, in the "Discourse of the Marks" (Pali: Lakkhaṇa Sutta) (DN 30) enumerates and explains the 32 characteristics.
 These are also enumerated in the Brahmāyu Sutta of the Majjhima Nikāya (MN 91).

 According to Mattice, the 32 characteristics can be summarized as follows:

 By about five hundred years later, several texts mention by name the thirty-two marks of a Great Man (mahā purisa lakkhaņa), including the mark of a dharma wheels on the soles of his feet; long fingers and toes; a large, lion like torso; sensitive taste buds; white, evenly spaced teeth; a long tongue; arms that extend to his knees; very blue eyes (blue like a sapphire of the ocean, or like Krishna's skin); and having sexual organs concealed in a sheath.

+The color of eyes described in Pali as abhinīla netta.
+The term nīla spans a range that includes blue, dark blue, blue-black and black, and has been variously translated as "blue" or "very dark".
+Scholars note the same term describes Krishna's complexion in Hindu literature, where it is understood as dark rather than literally blue.

 It is generally held, including by Bhikkhu Analayo, that the 32 marks are a later addition.
 Texts such as the Dona sutta (AN4:36) mention seeing one of the marks in the footprint, but comparative studies do not include the wheel mark itself.

 The suttas often state these are recognisable by Brahmins trained in such prognostication of a mahapurisa (a great man) who would be either a Buddha or a wheel-turning monarch.
 There is no reference to non-Brahmins seeing them; in fact in several places in the Suttas, such as in the Samaññaphala Sutta (DN2), the protagonists could not recognise the Buddha when surrounded by other monks, showing a normality in physical appearance (which would certainly not be the case if the 32 marks were present).